usnistgov/dioptra/docs/source/explanation/dioptra-motivation/why-dioptra.rst

 The sheer variety of attacks and defenses results in a combinatorial explosion of possible combinations of attacks, defenses, model architectures, and datasets, which creates a challenge for evaluating the effectiveness of defenses against the full array of attacks it may face.
-Dioptra, the NCCoE's machine learning security test platform, addresses this challenge by making it easier for researchers to explore the set of possible combinations in a reproducable and trackable way.
+Dioptra, the NCCoE's machine learning test platform, addresses this challenge by making it easier for researchers to explore the set of possible combinations in a reproducable and trackable way.